Ion mobility spectrometry: Mass spectrometry

 When IMS is used with mass spectrometry, ion mobility spectrometry-mass spectrometry offers many advantages, including better signal to noise, isomer separation, and charge state identification.
 IMS has commonly been attached to several mass spec analyzers, including quadropole, time-of-flight, and Fourier transform cyclotron resonance.

 Dedicated software

 Ion mobility mass spectrometry is a rather recently popularized gas phase ion analysis technique.
 As such there is not a large software offering to display and analyze ion mobility mass spectrometric data, apart from the software packages that are shipped along with the instruments.
 ProteoWizard, OpenMS, and msXpertSuite are free software according to the OpenSourceInitiative definition.
 While ProteoWizard and OpenMS have features to allow spectrum scrutiny, those software packages do not provide combination features.
-In contrast, msXpertSuite features the ability to combine spectra according to various criteria: retention time, m/z range, drift time range, for example. msXpertSuite thus more closely mimicks the software that usually comes bundled with the mass spectrometer.
+In contrast, msXpertSuite features the ability to combine spectra according to various criteria: retention time, m/z range, drift time range, for example. msXpertSuite thus more closely mimics the software that usually comes bundled with the mass spectrometer.